 The Balance Sheet sets out the total net worth of the Board at a snapshot in time.
-When comparing the net worth of the Board at 31 March 2019 to that of the prior year, an overall decrease in net worth of the organisation of £326k can be seen.
+When comparing the net worth of the Board at 31 March 2019 to that of the prior year, an overall decrease in net worth of the organisation of £305k can be seen.

 This has been driven by an increase in pension liabilities that represent a long-term commitment for the Board and do not require to be met in any single year.
 The increase results from updated pension assumptions which interact in complex ways.
 For example, a decrease in the net discount rate has the effect of increasing pension liabilities, as a higher value is placed on benefits paid in the future.
-Changes in these assumptions are further discussed in Note 16: Defined Benefit Pension Schemes on page 26.
+Changes in these assumptions are further discussed in Note 15: Retirement benefits on page 23.